Cass Elliot: Final performances, death, and funeral

 Elliot did not die from choking on a ham sandwich, as has been alleged.
 According to Lindsay Zoladz writing in The New York Times in 2024, this "cartoonish rumor ... cast a tawdry light over Elliot's legacy and still threatens to overshadow her mighty, underappreciated talent."
 In 2020, a journalist and friend of Elliot's, Sue Cameron, publicly admitted that she promulgated the false ham sandwich story by writing it into Elliot's obituary for The Hollywood Reporter.
 She claimed she was asked to print the lie by Elliot's manager Allan Carr, who decided that the humiliating falsehood was preferable to any implication that Elliot's death was associated with substance abuse.
+However she did have fatty degeneration of the heart, possibly caused by a combination of obesity, crash dieting, and drug use.

 Elliot's body was cremated at the Hollywood Forever Cemetery in Los Angeles, California.
 Her ashes were later buried in Mount Sinai Memorial Park Cemetery in Los Angeles.